 Another problem we face in traditional monitoring is perspective.
 Internal monitoring is pretty straight forward.
 If your monitoring thinks a server is down, it’s likely down for everyone.
 Monitoring the cloud is more difficult.
 Is Exchange Online down for everyone, or only for users in one geographic location?

 In the screenshot above you can see three separate views of the health of Office 365, which gives you more context on where problems are occurring.
 The probes running from California and New York are both reporting the same AD FS issue.
 If California was all green, then your troubleshooting would focus on possible causes in New York.
 But with both regions showing errors, you can focus on organization-wide root causes.

 The probe from Ecloud-Internet, which ENow supplies, reports no issues in the example above.
 But the ENow-hosted probe doesn’t go to the same depth as the other two probes.
 For example, it checks for the availability of the Outlook client endpoint but doesn't simulate a login.
 But it still provides added context, especially if you’re only able to run one probe of your own.
-That said, even if you don’t have multiple data centres to deploy probes to, you can install one on a Windows workstation in someone’s home, or a VM in Azure or AWS.
+That said, even if you don’t have multiple data centers to deploy probes to, you can install one on a Windows workstation in someone’s home, or a VM in Azure or AWS.

 Location awareness is great, but what about service-specific issues?
 Is Exchange Online down for all clients, or only for clients connecting to a specific port?

 Again, Mailscape 365 gives us that granular view of how the service is performing, right down to specific client access ports.
 If a problem is isolated to POP, Mailscape 365 will tell you.